For many years, GreenTech

 a lot of CO2, which is vented.
 If renewable hydrogen – as

-from wind energy – is used instead of CO followed by WGS,
+from wind energy – is used instead of CO followed by

-coal supporters are advocating injecting renewable H2 into CTL
+surprisingly, coal supporters are advocating injecting renewable

-plants to make them sound cleaner.
+H2 into CTL plants to make them sound cleaner.

-is that the economics don’t make sense.
-The biggest part of the cost in CTL is cleanup of the
+that the economics don’t make sense.
+The biggest part

-syngas (the CO + H2) before it goes to the FT reactor.
-The clean-up process
+H2) before it goes to the FT reactor.
+The clean-up

-is still required and just as expensive even if some clean H2 is used during
+process is still required and just as expensive even if some

 off-peak hours, but now one also must add the electrolyzers and deal with variable

-for using renewable H2 work only if one completely eliminates the expensive
+H2 work only if one completely eliminates the expensive

-of being expensive and not workable at small scale.
+workable at small scale.

-6. Wind methanol, DME,
+6. Wind methanol, DME, and ammonia.
+The company

-The company Blue Fuel Energy http://www.bluefuelenergy.com/index.html
+Blue Fuel Energy http://www.bluefuelenergy.com/index.html ,

-, may soon begin a rather
+may soon

-an exceptionally windy ridge.
+about $55/MWh for the energy from an exceptionally windy ridge.

-Some researchers have said that
+Some researchers have said that methanol production

-H2 in the syngas, but
+just CO2 and H2 in the syngas,

-mixture of CO2+CO+H2 for
+a mixture of CO2+CO+

 the syngas, and (wisely) that is what Blue Fuel Energy plans to use.
 They will